pihchikk/machine-learning-to-predict-the-oxidizaility-of-organic-carbon-in-surface-soil/README.md

 ### Usage

-- **Python Notebooks**: Jupyter notebooks for each stage of the data pre-processing and of the modeling process.
+- **Notebooks**: Jupyter notebooks for each stage of the data pre-processing and of the modeling process including uncertainty estimation.
 Check the [notebooks](./notebooks) folder.
 - **Data**: Example of a dataset used to train the model.
 Check the [data](./data) folder.
 - **Pre-trained Models**: Pre-trained models available for immediate use or further customization.
 Check the [models](./models) folder. (empty for now)
 ---